Skip to Content

 After visiting in spring and summer last year, we fell in love with this North Okanagan city.

-But what about Vernon in fall?
+But what about Vernon in the fall?

-After some hands on research, I’m happy to report that Vernon continues to deliver in fall too.
-I may go as far to say that I am convinced it may be one of the best places to experience fall in British Columbia!
+I may go as far as to say that I am convinced it may be one of the best places to experience fall in British Columbia!

 Overhead drone phoo of red kayak on turquoise Kalamalka Lake, next to sandy shore with yellow trees and hiking and biking path